 Here we are using the phrase “hand taming” in a relative sense.
 The most important thing is that your Linnie bonds with you and you with him.
 Your daily interaction with this bird will create a desire within the bird to bond with you, to be with you and to allow you to become part of his/her flock.

 Always stay positive when working with your bird!
 Never call the bird names or assume that it is untrainable.
 As mentioned earlier, these birds are highly intelligent.
 They will be able to sense your feelings.
 Allow this intelligence to train the bird, not to turn it against you.
 Your new Linnie will thrive on your love and attention.
 However, as with many other birds, your bird will start to suffer if you do not spend the time with it.
-Your bird needs to feel loved and part of the flock.
-It may stop eating right; it may start plucking its feathers or any other countless self damaging acts to itself.
+Your bird needs to feel loved and part of the flock, otherwise, it may stop eating right, it may start excessive vocalizing, it may start plucking its feathers or engage in other self damaging acts.

 If you are unable to give this sensitive, special little bird the quality time that it needs, it is strongly encouraged that you purchase another Linnie for it to spend its days (or nights) with until you are able to spend time with them.
-It isn’t fair to a bird to force it into a life that it is not accustom to.
+It isn’t fair to a bird to force it into a life that it is not accustomed to.
 They may appear to be fine, but they are lonely!
+(Please note that quarantine time is always a must (check with your local avian veterinarian) as is the wise counsel to keep separated in their own cages.
+Never skip this for any bird.
+This is vital for the health of your current bird as well as the health (and safety) of your newly adopted bird.)

 One on one, human to bird, they do fine with your attention and love, but there must be plenty of it.
 Please always remember this.
 You may have the time now, but if your circumstances change please remember your Linnie and provide him the best life possible.